stanislawbartkowski/javahotel/README.md

 # Load Hive table incrementally as Oozie/Sqoop job

- Simple solution to synchronize external RDMS table with Hive table.
-The solution is developed as Oozie workflow and can be lauch also as Oozie coordinator task.
+ Simple solution to synchronize source external RDMS table with target Hive table.
+The solution is developed as Oozie workflow and can be lauched also as Oozie coordinator task.

- The solution was also tested with Kerberos security
+ The solution was also tested with Kerberos security.

  # Prerequisites